Dumanga/medical-center-management-system/progress.md

 - When creating a session for an appointment, mark that appointment as COMPLETED (best effort update).
 - Fix: session medicine picker now shows accurate stock quantity by serializing numeric quantity from server (avoids undefined -> 0).
 - Fix: session appointment picker refresh now requests only today’s PENDING appointments via /api/appointments?status=PENDING&date=YYYY-MM-DD; API now supports status filter.
+- Critical: when marking a session as Paid, deduct medicine stock quantities used in that session (idempotent; only on first paid transition).